 “I was a first-year law student, and that was my first summer…I found the U.S. Attorney’s office in the phone book.
 When I went to law school, I was thinking about trial lawyering—I actually initially thought about becoming a government attorney.
 So, I had applied to different places, some NGOs.
 Because as a first-year law student, you’re just scratching the surface of the core classes to help you understand the foundation of law.
 So, I went to different interviews and got some positions.
 But then I was always scratching and saying I wanted to try the government, I wanted to try to become a government attorney…I was at home, opened up my phone book, and…”

-Listen to the full Blueprint Careers in Law episode to find out the steps Mrs. Anaebere-Nicholson took to secure her government internship and how you can do it too!
+Watch the full Blueprint Careers in Law Episode 1 to find out the steps Mrs. Anaebere-Nicholson took to secure her government internship and how you can do it too!

 Note: Responses were edited for clarity.

 Looking for a career in housing and homeless prevention law?
 You’ll need to take the LSAT first!
 Prep at your own pace with the Blueprint LSAT Online Anytime LSAT Course, with an instructor in our Live Online LSAT Classes, or one-on-one with a private LSAT tutor.
 We have an LSAT prep course for every learning style!

 Search the Blog